WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 Failure detection falls entirely at the hands of the client.
 A failure situation is detected when any one of the following happens:

-1. The QUIC connection closss unexpectedly
+1. The QUIC connection closes unexpectedly
-2. Any outstanding signaling or media byway is reset by the peer
+2. Any outstanding signalling or media byway is reset by the peer
 3. No media packets are received from the peer for 5s
 4. No acknowledgements are received for packets that have been sent in